 The Department of Spanish and Portuguese at The Ohio State University offers exciting academic opportunities at the undergraduate level for students interested in Luso-Brazilian culture and Portuguese language and linguistics.
 The strengths of OSU's Portuguese program lie in our versatile language program, and in our B.A. in Portuguese that emphasizes the cultural, economic, political complexities, and the transatlantic dimension, of the Lusophone world.
 Our Department offers a distinguished program in Portuguese linguistics, especially in the areas of phonetics, morphology, and pragmatics.

-Why Study Portuguese at OSU?
+Why Study Portuguese?

 OSUs innovative Portuguese language program and challenging, interdisciplinary minor and major in Portuguese can enhance any academic program.
 Your expertise in this vital language will set you apart.
 Consider these reasons for learning Portuguese at OSU: